django-fluent/django-fluent-comments/README.rst

 Template for non-ajax pages
 ---------------------------

-The templates which django.contrib.comments_ renders, use a single base template for all layouts.
+The templates which django.contrib.comments_ renders use a single base template for all layouts.
 This template is empty by default since it's only serves as a placeholder.
 To complete the configuration of the comments module, create a ``comments/base.html`` file that maps the template blocks onto your website base template.
 For example::